emkeator/svg-animations/README.md

 you will have to account for this by creating SVG groups that are translated to what you may think of as the center of the SVG canvas, and positioning everything accordingly around that point before rotating (see the compass and clock for examples of this).

 # Gradient Color Change
 Similar to the color change example above - except you use a template string of rgb to give the stroke or fill color, and change the corresponding r, g, and b in state.
+If you are using a gradient (linear or radial) this opens up even more options for how you can animate the SVG.
+Changing the gradient offsets is one really neat way to do it!

 # Transforming paths
 Complex and requiring extra code and effort, see the snowflake example for more details!